Downey, California: Culture

 The author Tom Wolfe wrote about Downey.
 His article "The Hair Boys" was about Harvey's Drive-in and the fashions that the hair boys wore.
 He claimed that Harvey's was one of the great unacknowledged centers of fashion in the world.
 The essay appears in his 1968 book "The Pump House Gang."
 His drawing of one of the hair boys appears in his book "In Our Time."

 In 1955, Downey was featured in newspapers worldwide when truck driver George Di Peso lived at 7739 Alderdale Street and had a gopher problem.
-He tried to solve it by putting a hose down a gopher hole and turning on the water to drown it, but he couldn't get the hose out afterwards.
+He tried to solve it by putting a hose down a gopher hole and turning on the water to drown it, but could not get the hose out afterwards.
 He then noticed that the hose was slowly being pulled down the hole.
 Wire services found out about this, and the mysterious phenomenon was reported in newspapers worldwide.
-According to a July 3, 1955 front-page article in the Los Angeles Times ("Tokyo Awaits Arrival of Downey Hose"), "A message received from Tokyo at the United Press office here read 'Tell Di Peso in Downey the other end of his hose has not turned up here, but we're all still looking.'"
+According to a July 3, 1955, front-page article in the Los Angeles Times ("Tokyo Awaits Arrival of Downey Hose"), "A message received from Tokyo at the United Press office here read 'Tell Di Peso in Downey the other end of his hose has not turned up here, but we're all still looking.'"
 There was a great deal of speculation about the cause of the disappearing hose.
 Eventually the hose vanished completely.
 The most likely explanation was that there was an underground river that pulled at the hose.

 In the early 1960s, it was widely reported that the Downey City Library had banned Edgar Rice Burroughs' Tarzan books because Tarzan was not married to Jane when they conceived Boy.
 Evidence for the rumor's staying power is in articles in the Los Angeles Times that were published in the 1970s (for example, "Downey Sends L.A.
 Back to the Bush League," Jack Smith, May 8, 1970).
-The rumor about Tarzan was, however, a wild exaggeration.
+The rumor about Tarzan was, however, an exaggeration.
 According to "Zane Grey Also Safe: Tarzan’s Marital Status No Issue as Downey School Ban Is Denied" (Los Angeles Times December 28, 1961), a rumor spread that one of Downey's elementary schools had removed Edgar Rice Burroughs and Zane Grey books from its library because "1—There was no indication that Tarzan and his mate, Jane, were ever married before they took up housekeeping in the treetops," and "2—Grey was known to put such expletives as 'damn!’ and 'hell' in the mouths of his western cowhands."
 It turns out that there was no "ban."
 What happened was that in one elementary school, a parent had put two Zane Grey books "out of site in a desk drawer."
 No Tarzan books were involved.
 The Zane Grey books were put back on the shelves.